 And then something happened.
 The progress slowed.
-Then it stopped.
-You put on more sets, but nothing occurred.
-You stayed longer, but the scale refused to move, and you came out of the gym tired but the same.
+You put on more sets, but nothing changed.
+You stayed longer, but the scale refused to move, and you came out of the gym tired but unchanged.
 Here is the plateau.
-Nor is it a weakness.
+This is not a weakness at all.
 It is an indication of full adaptation of your body to your present training stimulus.
-Specifically, the issue is not your effort anymore.
+The issue is not your effort anymore.
 You are not precise enough.

 What Precision Training Is (and is not)

-We will begin with a definition.
-Precision Training is the conscious manipulation of the training factors to generate a predictable physiological response.
-To put it in simpler words, you do just what your body requires at this point to be able to be moving in the right direction towards your goal–no more, no less.
+In easy words, precision training is the conscious manipulation of the training factors to generate a predictable physiological response.
+In simple words, you do just what your body requires at this point to be able to move in the right direction towards your goal.

-What Precision Training would look like in practice: You enter the gym knowing just what weight you are going to lift, how many reps you will do, how much you will rest, and at what speed you will push the bar.
+What precision training would look like in practice: You enter the gym knowing what weight you are going to lift, how many reps you will do, how much you will rest, and at what speed you will push the bar.
 There is a goal of bar speed.
 You are aware of your RIR in each set.
-And even before you can get warmed up, you have to check your level of preparedness, sleep, soreness, and heart rate to see whether today is the day to push or to draw in.
-There is nothing that happens by chance.
+And even before you start, you have to check your level of preparedness, sleep, soreness, and heart rate to see whether today is the day to push or to draw in.
+Everything is done by planning.

 The five pillars of precision training.